Last updated: April 26, 2023

 - Various account information related to your membership to allow you to update credit card, bank account, other payment information, or any other information regarding your profile, where applicable;

-- If we offer alternative sign-ins, we may collect certain sign on information you have provided to third parties, such as Facebook or Twitter, when you sign on to use our Apps through these third parties; and
+- If we offer alternative sign-ins, we may collect certain sign on information you have provided to other organizations, such as Facebook or Twitter, when you sign on to use our Apps through these other organizations; and

 - Computer data or files, often called “cookies,” which may be sent by your mobile device to allow our server to “recognize” you through the navigation of the Apps and for us to link your activity on the Apps with your membership.